adrianpuiu/claude-skills-marketplace/project-planner-skill/README.md

 # Project Planner Skill

-A comprehensive skill for generating project planning documents that serve as blueprints for AI-assisted software development.
+A comprehensive skill that establishes Claude as a **Project Architect** to generate detailed planning documents that serve as blueprints for AI-assisted software development.

 ## What This Skill Does

+This skill transforms Claude into a System Architect who creates comprehensive project documentation by:

+1. **Defining the complete system architecture upfront** - All components, data flows, and integration points
+2. **Setting clear project boundaries** - What's in scope, out of scope, and key constraints
+3. **Creating traceable documentation** - Requirements → Design → Implementation tasks

-This skill helps generate three essential documents for any software project:
+The skill generates three essential documents:

-1. **Requirements Document** - User stories with testable acceptance criteria
+1. **Requirements Document** - User stories with testable acceptance criteria and traceable IDs
-2. **Design Document** - Technical architecture and component specifications
+2. **Design Document** - Complete system architecture with component maps, data flows, and integration specifications
-3. **Implementation Plan** - Hierarchical task breakdown with requirement tracing
+3. **Implementation Plan** - Hierarchical task breakdown with requirement tracing and clear deliverables

-These documents are specifically designed to be used as input for AI agents that will implement the project.
+## The Architect Approach

+**Why it works:** Setting clear roles, responsibilities, and deliverables upfront dramatically improves output quality.
+By explicitly defining system components, data flows, and integration points before diving into details, the documentation becomes comprehensive and actionable.

 ## Quick Start